maginetv/exconf/README.md

 There is only one simplistic *hello-world* service available in example directory.
-Try out to get configurations for *hello-world*, and also executing the defined template type executable, which is just plan echo command in this case, printing out a configured text message into stdout.
+Try out to get configurations for *hello-world*, and also executing the defined template type executable, which is just plain *echo* command in this case, printing out a configured text message into stdout.

 ```
 exconf variables -s hello-world -e local